Learn something new every day More Info... by email

 A motherboard heatsink is typically made of aluminum alloys or of copper.
 Aluminum alloys are good thermal conductors, and also have the advantages of being both lightweight and inexpensive.
 Copper is triple the weight and several times more expensive, but has twice the thermal conductivity of aluminum for even better heat dissipation.
 (Price-prohibitive diamond has the highest level of thermal conductivity, beating copper by a factor of five.)

 In addition to materials, physical design also plays a major part in how well the device dissipates heat.
 Heatsinks feature rows of fins or pins extending up from the base.
-These fins or pins provide maximum surface area to absorb heat while still allowing airflow between the rows to carry that heat away.
+These fins or pins provide maximum surface area to dissipate heat while still allowing airflow between the rows to carry that heat away.
 This cools the surfaces, creating a dynamic path for continued dissipation.

 An active heatsink comes with a small fan attached to the top of the fin or pin area, used to cool the surface.
 A passive heatsink lacks a fan, but is usually designed with a larger surface area.
 Some passive heatsinks are quite tall, and clearance can be an issue.
 The advantage of a passive model, however, is lack of noise.